gravitational/gravity/docs/6.x/cluster.md

 The default grace period for soft eviction policy is set to 1 hour.

-These defaults can be overridden by providing an alternative set of options for kubelet in the application manifest.
+These defaults can be overridden by providing an alternative set of options for kubelet in the Image Manifest.

 For example, to extend the default policy with an eviction threshold for available memory, you will need to specify both the defaults and the new value: